Planning Your Project

 For exterior paint colors, you should consider your own preferences as well as the color of your neighbors’ houses and any bylaws enforced by your homeowners’ association, if applicable.
 Also take the architectural style of your home into account.
 Color schemes that are en vogue for new homes, for example, may look out of place on a 1920s bungalow or a late-1800s Victorian.
 Some paint manufacturers offer preselected palettes to help eliminate guesswork, or your painting contractor may have a color consultant on staff who can provide some professional guidance.

 Finishes.
 Paint finishes range from flat to glossy.
 Glossy paints are more durable than flat paints, but they show surface imperfections and technical flaws more readily.
-Still, the high sheen of glossy paint may be ideal for areas that will be cleaned often, such as bathrooms and kitchens.
+Still, the high sheen of glossy paint may be ideal for areas that will be cleaned often, such as bathrooms, trim, and kitchen cabinets.
 The duller finish of a flat paint makes it more appropriate for ceilings and for walls in other living areas of the house.

 Quality.
 Avoid skimping on paint quality.
 Often, cheaper paints require an additional coat to get the same result as more expensive, higher-quality paints.
 Since the cost of paint is usually much lower than the cost of labor, cheaper paints often lead to a job costing more in the end.